tridungduong16/InterpretableMachineLearning-ComprehensiveSurvey/README.md

 ## Intrinsic interpretable model <a name="intrinsic"></a>
 ### Linear Regression:
+Linear Regression is a linear approach to modeling the relationship between a scalar response (or dependent variable) and one or more explanatory variables (or independent variables)

 ### Generalized linear regression:
+The generalized linear model (GLM) is a flexible generalization of ordinary linear regression that allows for response variables that have error distribution models other than a normal distribution

 * Poisson regression
 * Negative binomial regression
 * Beta regression